ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 Each element of [Nested](../sql-reference/data-types/nested-data-structures/nested.md) structures is represented as array.

-In input data ENUM values can be represented as names or as ids.
-First we try to match input value to ENUM name, if we fail and input value is a number, then we try to match this number to ENUM id.
+In input data, ENUM values can be represented as names or as ids.
+First, we try to match the input value to the ENUM name.
+If we fail and the input value is a number, we try to match this number to ENUM id.
-If input data contains only ENUM ids, it's recommended to enable setting [input_format_tsv_enum_as_number](../operations/settings/settings.md#settings-input_format_tsv_enum_as_number) to optimize ENUM parsing.
+If input data contains only ENUM ids, it's recommended to enable the setting [input_format_tsv_enum_as_number](../operations/settings/settings.md#settings-input_format_tsv_enum_as_number) to optimize ENUM parsing.

 For example: